Florida Atlantic University: Establishment

 On July 15, 1961, to meet the burgeoning educational demands of South Florida, the state legislature passed an act authorizing the establishment of a new university in the city of Boca Raton.
+Thomas F. Fleming Jr, founder of Boca Raton's First Bank and Trust Company negotiated with the federal government to secure the title to the air base lands and also established the Endowment Corporation to raise money for planning.
 Florida Atlantic University was built on Boca Raton Army Airfield, a 1940s-era army airbase.
 During World War II, the airfield served as the Army Air Corps' sole radar training facility.
 The base was built on the existing Boca Raton Airport and on 5,860 acres (23.7 km2) of adjacent land.
 A majority of the land was acquired from Japanese-American farmers from the failing Yamato Colony.
 The land was seized through eminent domain, leaving many Japanese-Americans little recourse in the early days of World War II.

 The airbase was used for radar training, anti-submarine patrols along the coast, and as a stop-over point for planes being ferried to Africa and Europe via South America.
 The airfield was composed of four runways, still visible on the Boca Campus today and mainly used for parking.

 By early 1947, the military decided to transfer future radar training operations to Keesler Air Force Base in Mississippi.
 The departure of the air force in 1947 would leave Boca Raton Army Airfield essentially abandoned.